Kitchen Cabinet Manufacturers Association (KCMA)

 Performance Testing & Certification Program

 View Lanz Environmental Statement

-Lanz Cabinets multi-family line cabinets are certified by KCMA to ANSI/KCMA A161.1, Performance & Construction Standard for Kitchen and Vanity Cabinets.
+Lanz Cabinets' multi-family line cabinets are certified by KCMA to ANSI/KCMA A161.1, Performance & Construction Standard for Kitchen and Vanity Cabinets.
 This program is referenced by many agencies, architects, and builders.
-Only cabinet lines that have passed this rigorous testing criteria may have the KCMA Certified Cabinet Seal.
+Only cabinet lines that have passed these rigorous testing criteria may have the KCMA Certified Cabinet Seal.